rexyai/RestRserve/README.md

 - Allows to build **high performance REST API** ( > 2000 req/sec per CPU core)
 - Build **safe and secure applications** - RestRserve supports *https*, provides building blocks for basic/token authentication
 - Concise and intuitive syntax
-- Allows to **raise meaningful http errors** and interrupt request handling from any place of your code
+- **Raise meaningful http errors** and allows to interrupt request handling from any place of the user code
 - Comes with **many examples** - see `inst/examples`
 - Saves you from boilerplate code:
-  - automatically **lazily** decodes request body of common formats
+  - automatically **lazily** decodes request body from the common formats
-  - automatically encodes response body for common formats
+  - automatically encodes response body to the common formats
   - automatically parses URI templates (such as `/get/{item_id}`)
   - helps to expose OpenAPI and Swagger/Redoc/Rapidoc UI